ComputerFish/MX-9916-Night-Vision/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/ComputerFish/MX-9916-Night-Vision/assets/52689119/fedc2d23-96e7-461a-a54b-4dcdb53b68fe)  |  ![](https://github.com/ComputerFish/MX-9916-Night-Vision/assets/52689119/46ba9d97-69f3-4d12-a121-e84284a7511b)

 This has been a concise introduction to the MX-9916 and a disassembly of my personal unit.
 It is important to note that there is a vast amount of information and numerous technical details that have not been covered in this brief overview.
-These omissions were made to keep the discussion from becoming excessively lengthy, akin to a book.
+These omissions were made to keep the discussion from becoming excessively lengthy.

-For those interested in delving deeper, including access to schematics and technical diagrams from NASA, I recommend referring to the repository linked below for more comprehensive information.
+For those interested in delving deeper, including access to schematics and technical diagrams from NASA, I recommend reviewing the other files in this repository.